 Bill Haley, 1950s rockabilly pioneer, was born William John Clifton Haley in Highland Park, MI in 1925.

-Gene Chandler, R&B singer, songwriter, talent scout, music producer, and record label executive best known for his #1 hit, “Duke of Earl,” was born Eugene Drake Dixon in Chicago, IL in 1937.
+Gene Chandler, R&B singer, songwriter, talent scout, music producer, and record label executive, who was a member of doo wop group The Dukays and is best known for his 1962 hit “Duke of Earl,” was born Eugene Drake Dixon in Chicago, IL in 1937.

 Michael Shrieve, drummer, percussionist, and composer best known as the drummer for Santana from 1969 to 1974 and as one of the youngest musicians to perform at Woodstock in 1969 at age 20, was born in San Francisco, CA in 1949.